 We also made a list of our top picks for the best winter perfumes for winter.
 You may want to check them out!

 Claire Vukcevic is a mother of 2 who is passionate about fragrances and how it relates to style.
-She contributes articles on fragrance, style and dressing to 40+Style.
+She contributes articles on fragrance to 40+Style.
 She currently lives in Ireland.

 Want to get more articles from 40+style in your inbox, subscribe here.